 Kostroma, Kostroma, we have for you

-And jelly, and water, oil porridge, a painted spoon.
+And jelly, and water, butter porridge, a painted spoon.

 A jug of cottage cheese and one pie.
 Swim, Kostroma!

-Ivan and Marya swam in the river, where Ivan swam - the shore swayed!
+Ivan and Marya swam in the river, where Ivan swam - the bank swayed!

-Swim day tomorrow!
+Tomorrow is swimming day!
 Hooray!
-(Wreaths are thrown into the water)
+(Wreaths are thrown onto the water)

 Kostromushka has jelly and pancakes, Kostromushka has hot pies!